subwarp/getdata-031/README.md

 ##Functions

 There are a number of helper functions that isolate code for loading, sanitizing, selecting columns based on patterns.
-The two most interesthing functions are LoadAndTidyDataSet() and MakeTidy().
+The two most interesting functions are LoadAndTidyDataSet() and MakeTidy().

 Note: there are comments in the code that identify what part of the Technical Specification is being addressed.
 Those areas are tagged with the string "As per part".